qri-io/website/content/docs/workflows/_index.md

 ### Let's make a dataset

-There are lots of ways to make a dataset, but the best place to start is by turning a plain csv file inot
+There are lots of ways to make a dataset, but the best place to start is by turning a plain csv file into

 <div class="diagram right">
   <img src="/diagrams/introduction/create_dataset.png" />